trevorwslee/MCE-DumbDisplay/README.md

 - home() -- move to home (center of screen)
 - goto(x: number, y: number) -- go to a position of the screen
 - circle(radius: number) -- draw a circle
+- centeredCircle(radius: number) -- draw a circle with current position being the center
 - rectangle(width: number, height: number) -- draw a rectangle
   . it is basicaly the same as
     . forward(width)